New briefings available!

 • to deliver energy efficiency measures to these households due to structural problems like information deficits, split incentives, and more.

-ENPOR aims to overcome both challenges, making energy vulnerability in the PRS visible, and testing energy efficiency support schemes to address it.
+ENPOR aimed at overcoming both challenges, making energy vulnerability in the PRS visible, and testing energy efficiency support schemes to address it.